abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 The category of sets
 ---

-We began by reviewing the mother of all categories - *the category of sets* - which is not only the archetype of a category, but it contains within itself many other categories, such as the category of types in programming languages.
+We began by reviewing the mother of all categories - *the category of sets*
 ![The category of sets](category_sets.svg)

+The category of sets contains within itself many other categories, such as the category of types in programming languages.

 Special types of categories
 ---

-We also learned about some special types of categories each of which has some distinct properties, like categories that have just one *object* (monoids, groups) and categories that have only one *morphism* between any two objects (preorders, partial orders.)
+We also learned about some *special types of categories* each of which has some distinct properties, like categories that have just one *object* (monoids, groups) and categories that have only one *morphism* between any two objects (preorders, partial orders.)

 ![Types of categories](category_types.svg)

 Other categories
 ---

-We also defined a lot of *categories based on different things*, like the ones based on logics/programming languages, but also some "less-serious ones", as for example the color-mixing partial order/category.
+We also defined a lot of *categories based on different concepts*, like the ones based on logics/programming languages, but also some "less-serious ones", as for example the color-mixing partial order/category.

 ![Category of colors](category_color_mixing.svg)

 Finite categories
 ---

 And most importantly, we saw some categories that are *completely made up*, such as my soccer player hierarchy.
-Those are formally called *finite categories* and, although they are not useful by themselves, the idea of finite categories is important - we can draw any combination of points and arrows and call it a category, in the same way that we can construct a set out of every combination of objects.
+Those are formally called *finite categories*.

 ![Finite categories](finite_categories.svg)

+Although they are not useful by themselves, the idea behind them is important - we can draw any combination of points and arrows and call it a category, in the same way that we can construct a set out of every combination of objects.

 Examining some finite categories
 ---